asen-krasimirov/Omega-Beats/README.md

 They can also create their own music and customize their own profile pages.
 They can edit and delete the content they make.
 #### Admins
 They have a special admin page where they can edit and delete other user's content.

+### Storage
+All profile and beat cover images are stored in Cloudinary Management Media Library.
+The images are called with cloudinary's API.